cramosp/dbugger-game/README.md

 - Milestone 7:
   [X] If the player collects the incorrect object (one that is not linked to the displayed word), decrease score by 1.
   [X] If score is < 0, it's game over.
+  [X] The array of words changes every 5 points, following this order: colors, numbers and food.
+(For the presentation, this is changed to 2)

 - Milestone 8:
-  [ ] Implement shooting, the player can destroy the obstacles (not the objects).
+  [ ] Implement shooting, the player can destroy the obstacles (not the objects). /\*\* Player shoots, but there's no collition detection yet.
-  [ ] Images for the rest of arrays.
+  [X] Images for the rest of arrays.

 - Milestone 9:
   [X] Overlay with intro and instructions of the game, with a button to 'Start'.
-  [ ] Style overlays.
+  [X] Style overlays.

 ## Further Improvement